Focal Pointe Observatory

 Image 1

-In image one, let's say the white background represents the bright core of a nearby spiral galaxy, located far from our galactic plane.
+In image one, let's say the bright gray background represents the bright core of a nearby spiral galaxy, located far from our galactic plane.
 In this position, our view is basically unobstructed and there is virtually no color shift.

-The top color bar shows what happens to the white light when the galactic extinction for IC 342 is added.
-The most effected, blue light, is reduced by magnitude 2.4 or down to 11%.
-The extinction of the RGB colors changes the white core to a dark brown.
+Example A shows what happens to the white light when the galactic extinction for IC 342 is added.
+The most changed, blue light, is reduced to 16% of its original value.
+The RGB values are reduced to 65, 48 and 32.

-The below table shows the NED foreground extinction data for IC 342.
-We can see that the blue is reduced by magnitude 2.4, the green 1.85 and the red by 1.49.
+The below table shows the NED foreground extinction data, for IC 342, used in the above examples.
+We see that the blue is reduced by magnitude 2.02, the green 1.53 and the red by 1.21.

 Bandpass